Deafblind UK

 What is Deafblindness?

-Deafblindness is a combined deafness and vision impairment that results in significant and unique challenges because one sense cannot compensate for the loss of the other.
-It exists on a broad spectrum, with levels of hearing and sight loss varying greatly between individuals; total deafness and total blindness are extremely rare.
+Deafblindness, sometimes called Dual Sensory Impairment, is combined deafness/hearing impairment and vision impairment that results in significant and unique challenges because impairment in one sense means it cannot compensate for the loss of the other.
+It is a distinct disability.
+Deafblindness exists on a broad spectrum, with levels of hearing and sight loss, age and order of onset, and preferred communication modalities varying greatly between individuals; combined profound deafness and total blindness is extremely rare.

 As a dual-sensory disability, deafblindness uniquely affects a person’s access to information, mobility, and communication, since reduced visual and auditory input limits the ability to receive environmental cues, interact socially, and navigate safely and independently.